Takari17/Reddit-Post-Notifier/README.md

 # Android Dev Helper
-I was quite disappointed when I found out that there's no setting on reddit to receive a notification for a new post on a certain subreddit.
-So I decided to create an app that does just that but specifically for r/androiddev since it's my most used subreddit.
+Sends a push notification for any new post on the android dev subreddit

 <p float="left">
   <img src= "images/screenshot1.jpg" width="250" />